 65% of people who tried supplementing with LYMA reported glossier hair, more desirable hair structure, and improved hair growth.

 Cynatine® is the most exciting ingredient on the market today for those who want to protect, repair and increase the health of their hair.

-Following a balanced diet and ensuring you’re getting solid nutrition are key to enjoying healthy hair.
-A hair health-boosting balanced diet includes foods containing omega-3 fatty acids available from fish, biotin, high-quality protein, vitamin D3 which is best taken in supplement form, iron and zinc.
+Following a balanced diet - and ensuring you’re getting solid nutrition - are key to enjoying healthy hair.
+A hair health-boosting diet includes omega-3 fatty acids, biotin, high-quality protein, vitamin D3 which is best taken in supplement form, iron and zinc.
 These are all essential nutrients for achieving long, strong and luscious locks.

 Brazil nuts are another brilliant hair-healthy food as just two nuts contain your RDA of selenium.
 Selenium is essential in regulating the thyroid hormones that promote healthy hair.
 A deficiency in selenium can lead to dandruff and an itchy scalp.
 Don’t over-do it though: excess selenium can be detrimental to your hair.
 Stick to between two and four Brazil nuts per day at most.

 If you think your diet could be affecting your hair and scalp, take a look at our guide to the best foods for preventing hair breakage.